bvivek777/spring-and-hibernate/README.md

 A servlet is provided to run it as a web application.
 The project has to built using a maven build and has to be deployed on a server.
 Only tomcat7 plugin has been provided in the project.
 Once tomcat7 starts running and browser is opened the localhost:<port-number>/<project-name>
 will display the welcome page provided in the webapps forlder in src.
-A "<a href>" tag has been provided to the servlet which displays the list of countries
+A a href tag has been provided to the servlet which displays the list of countries